 How much gold should you own?

 This depends on your own risk tolerance.
-A 3 to 5 per cent portfolio diversification into gold is a prudent starting point, says Mr Heng.
+A 3 to 5% portfolio diversification into gold is a prudent starting point, says Mr Heng.

 He also notes that unlike other types of investments, gold does not generate regular returns in the form of interest or dividends.
 Hence, investors need to consider this opportunity cost when choosing gold over investments like stocks and bonds.